In case you didn’t already know, I love Portland a lot.

 I love being able to walk around cities, which is why I love Melbourne and Vancouver so much.
 Portland falls into the easy walkability category.
 I caught public transport twice during my trip – from the airport and to the Hawthorne District.
 The rest of the time I walked, doing nearly 20,000 steps both days that weekend.
 From my hostel in the Pearl District, I walked to the downtown area every day with absolute ease.
 There was also so much to see on the way to downtown Portland that it never felt like a long walk.

 On the savoury side, I’ve heard good things about the Waffle Window in Hawthorne, but I was too full from Voodoo’s to try a bite (cruel world).
 Check out this post and this post for other food recommendations, but definitely visit the food carts around town too.
 They’re part of Portland’s identity really.

 When I was talking to my mum in Portland, I said to her that in my ideal world Portland would be located on Australia’s Sunshine Coast.
 It’s my perfect city and that’s my perfect weather and location.
 But alas, that probably won’t happen in my lifetime.
 Nevertheless, I think Portland is just the right sized city.
 It’s not too big like London, but not too small like my hometown.
 It has everything you could need and its neighbour IS California.

-As I mentioned in my intro, it’s hard to explain but I feel like Portland just has a cool vibe.
+As I mentioned in my intro, it’s hard to explain but I love Portland because it just has a cool vibe.
 The buildings, the people, the food and the atmosphere all combine to transform Portland into the coolest city.
 Walking down the streets in Portland makes me happy, because you never know what treasure you will find.

 This is the most important reason to love Portland (and Oregon, really).
 There’s no tax, so when that dress you want to buy is labelled $20, it’s exactly $20.
 One thing I miss about Australia is the fact tax is automatically added to the price beforehand, while North America adds it afterwards.
 It just makes life easier, guys.